debuggingfuture/ethereum-l10n-service-ethglobal/README.md

 - package to parse, translate and deliver subtitles

-### distributions

-- package to derive allocation base on contribution

 ### Attestations

-- EAS Schemas
+- Create attestatiosn with 2 EAS Schemas
-2 schems
 1. attestation on each translation
 2. project attestation on contribution/allocation

+### distributions

+- package to derive allocation base on contribution

+## weblate

+- package to upload transcript / translaion onto weblate